Drawer-m/Administrative-Training-Portal/README.md

 ### 🔒 Authentication
 - A basic simulated authentication has been implemented using hardcoded credentials.
+- Implemented a protected training portal secured by a login page, featuring clear and user-friendly error messages for failed authentication attempts.

 ### 🤖 Chatbot Testing Interface
 - Real-time AI-powered responses using Google's Gemini API